sguzman/articles/README.md

 - [ ] What a genius do: studying personal behaviorial habits as a mark of genius
 - [ ] How to measure the impact of speculative volumes on security prices
 - [ ] Rumor-proof finances through comprehensive transparency
+- [ ] Hostile ignorance.
+Weaponizing silence for political currency.
+Example: Communists never undertaking a systematic analysis of the fall of the USSR